GREEKC/hackathon-marseille/project_descriptions/interfacing_ReMap/README.md

 Ask users, and list below the queries.
 - Fetch all available datasets given a TF name
 - Fetch all available datasets given a Biotype name

+## Deliverable
+- The lsiting of all needed REST queries
+- Basic REST interface for ReMap2020
+- Basic Documentation of REST code

 ## Expected attendees
  - Benoit Ballester